liflab/beepbeep-3-book/markdown/core/README.md

 - - -

 In this chapter, we have covered the dozen or so fundamental processors provided by BeepBeep's core.
 These processors allow us to manipulate event streams in various ways: applying a function to each event, filtering, decimating, slicing and creating sliding windows.
 Most of these processors are "type agnostic": the actual type of events they handle has no influence in the way they operate.
-Therefore, a large number of event processing tasks can be achieved by appropriately combining these basic building blocks together.
-We could show many other examples of graphs that combine processors in various ways; these were rather left as exercises in the section below.
+Therefore, a large number of event-processing tasks can be achieved by appropriately combining these basic building blocks together.
+We could show many other examples of graphs combining processors in various ways; these were rather left as exercises in the section below.
 A little time is required to get used to decomposing a problem in terms of streams; this is why we recommend that you try some of these exercises and develop your intuition before moving on to the next chapter.

 ## Exercises